bdharrison/wireless-dcc/README.md

 This code is for the TI Launchpad with MSP430G2553 with Anaren Radio See Garden Railways magazine issues April - August 2014 for details on the hardware This source code is intended to allow customization of the receiver and transmitter.
-For those who want to download a built version of the code, the 'Debug' directory in each project contains a text file that can be loaded into the target hardware.
+For those who want to download a built version of the code, each project contains a 'hex' text file that can be loaded into the target hardware.

 The Receiver project is designed for connection to a DCC decoder & sound card, rather than directly to a motor and lights.
 This is intended for wireless & battery